-Historic significance, meaning the relative importance of the property or site in connection with prehistory or historical events, developments or personalities.
-This may also refer to the relative importance of the information that forms the basis of the proposed project. up to 10 points Demonstrated need for the proposed project or activity, as it relates to the preservation of the history of Florida and/or its historical and archaeological resources. up to 10 points Appropriateness of the proposed project scope of work, budget, and timeline in relation to the property, site, resources, collections or information that form the basis of the proposed project. up to 10 points
+Historic significance, meaning the relative importance of the property or site in up to connection with prehistory or historical events, developments or personalities.
+10 This may also refer to the relative importance of the information that forms the points basis of the proposed project.

+up to

+points